-Cleaning the data cache, with the DC instruction, forces previous writes to become visible to instruction 1523 fetch, but does not restrict the set of values that could be in the instruction cache.
-It does this by 1524 pushing the writes past the Point of Unification (the point where the instruction and data caches become 1525 unified).
-However, there may be multiple Points of Unification: one for each individual core, where its 1526 own instruction and data memory become unified, and one for the entire system (or shareability domain) 1527 where all the caches eventually unify.
-Fetching from a write implies that it has reached the closest PoU, 1528 but does not imply it has reached any others, even if the write originated from a distant core.
-Consider 1529 test SM.F+ic (Figure 3.19).
-1530
+Cleaning the data cache, with the DC instruction, forces previous writes to become visible to instruction fetch, but does not restrict the set of values that could be in the instruction cache.
+It does this by pushing the writes past the Point of Unification (the point where the instruction and data caches become unified).

+There may be multiple Points of Unification, one for each shareability domain.
+For example, one for each individual core, where its own instruction and data memory become unified, and one for each cluster of CPUs where all the caches eventually unify within that cluster.
+When an cache maintenance operation is performed by VA to 'the' Point of Unification, the VA is translated and an entry in the translation tables marks the location as either non-shareable or inner-shareable (see §7.3.2).
+This determines which Point of Unification the cache maintenance operation should be performed to.

+Fetching a value implies that its write has reached at least that core's PoU, but not necessarily the PoU of any wider domain, even if the write originated from a different core.
+Consider test SM.F+ic (Figure 3.19).